MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Strangler_Fig/README.md

 > curl -v -H "Content-Type: application/json" -d '{"shipTo":"Juablaz","total":120}' payment.service/payroll
 ```

-Logs in the notification:
+Logs into the notification:
 ```
 Payroll 3 shipped to Juablaz of 120.0
 ```

 ### **Step 2**
 We must implement the functionality in a new microservice that will communicate with the monolith.
 Therefore, the monolith must expose an endpoint for the microservice to connect through it `/notification`.
-We released a version of the monolith (`v2`) and our new microservice.
+We launch a version of the monolith (`v2`) and our new microservice.

 ```
-> docker-compose -f Example_2/2_docker-compose.yml up --build
+> docker-compose -f Example_2/2_docker-compose.yml up
 ```

 We can test our microservice:

 ```
-> curl -v -H "Content-Type: application/json" -d '{"shipTo":"Juablaz","total":220}' localhost:8081/payroll
+> curl -v -H "Content-Type: application/json" -d '{"shipTo":"Juablaz", "total":220}' localhost:8081/payroll
 ```

-The notification is logged in the new monolith (`v2`), therefore the communication is correct:
+The notification is logged on the new monolith (`v2`), so the communication is successful:
 ```
 Payroll 3 shipped to Juablaz of 220.0
 ```

-Requests through the proxy `payment.service` continue to reach the old monolith, but we have tested the correct operation of the new monolith and the microservice.
+The requests through the `payment.service` proxy are still arriving to the old monolith, but we have tested the correct functioning of the new monolith and the microservice.

 ### **Step 3**
-With the new implementation ready, we redirected requests to the `Payroll` functionality monolith.
+With the new implementation ready, we redirect the requests to the `Payroll` functionality monolith.

 ```
 > docker-compose -f Example_2/3_docker-compose-proxy.yml up -d
 ```

 The new configuration is: